amundra15/livehand/README.md

 ## Preparing the dataset ##

+We provide our pre-processed data for the `test/Capture1` split of the InterHand2.6M dataset [here](https://drive.google.com/file/d/1mbROdtclIT0Ifjdjmn_E9F0WdxyP_B4q/view?usp=sharing).
+After downloading it, you can proceed to the [Usage](#usage) section.

+To prepare the dataset for other splits, follow the instructions below.

-Download the [InterHand2.6M dataset](https://mks0601.github.io/InterHand2.6M/) and run the following commands to prepare the dataset:
+Download the [InterHand2.6M dataset](https://mks0601.github.io/InterHand2.6M/) and run the following commands:

 ### Option 1: Running sequentially on a single machine ###
 ```bash